HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

-1. **name:** A programmatic name for the schema.
+1. **name:** A programmatic, unqualified name for the schema.
 The *name* is the name of the schema which should be in all lowercase and snake_case.
 This attribute is used by the DCP software to identify the schema, and the *name* should match the filename of the schema absent the `.json` file extension.

     Example: